brendanpolin/BackToCalibri/README.md

 # Requirements & Instructions
-Create a folder called BackToCalibri on the C:\ drive Put your Blank.potx, Normal.dotm, and NormalEmail.dotm in there.
+Create a folder called BackToCalibri on the C:\ drive Put your Blank.potx and Normal.dotm in there.

-_The script will run without these, though powerpoint & Word won't configure though I'm not entirely sure about outlook_
+_The script will run without these, though powerpoint & Word won't configure_

 Then simply run the script as administrator, and it will take care of the rest
 ```